About the Antarctic Wildlife Cruise

 Glacier-covered mountain ranges, icebergs in all shapes and sizes and various types of penguins and seals await you on the peninsula.
 Discover abandoned whaling stations and polar exploration history on Deception Island, Elephant Island and the South Shetland Islands on your cruise!

-You will meet fur, weddell, crabeater and leopard seals, as well as elephant seals with their cute large-eyed elephant seal pups.
-95% of the world’s elephant seal population is found on South Georgia.
+You will meet Antarctic fur seals, weddell, crabeater and leopard, as well as elephant seals with their cute large-eyed elephant seal pups.
+About 95% of the world’s elephant seal population is found on South Georgia.
+The island’s abandoned whaling stations are bustling with various seal species and it is a surreal sight to see wildlife claim back these men-made ruins.

-Day 2: Board the Sea Spirit in the afternoon and start your journey to your first stop, the Falklands.
+Day 2: Board the Sea Spirit in the afternoon and start your journey leaving South America through the Beagle Channel to your first stop, the Falklands.

 Day 3: Enjoy spectacular ocean views, visit our safety briefings and join lectures with our onboard specialists on marine biology, geography, history and photography.